top of page

 Step 1: Capturing Physical Objects with Peel 3D

-The process starts with the Peel 3D scanner, a portable and easy-to-use tool for capturing detailed 3D data from real objects.
-Whether you’re scanning a car seat, a mannequin, or a custom furniture piece, Peel 3D lets you digitize complex surfaces quickly and accurately.
-It’s faster, more precise, and far more efficient than traditional measuring methods, making it a great fit for modern pattern-making workflows.
+The process starts with the Peel 3D scanner.
+This portable and user-friendly tool captures detailed 3D data from real objects.
+Whether you’re scanning a car seat, a mannequin, or a custom furniture piece, Peel 3D allows you to digitize complex surfaces quickly and accurately.
+It’s faster, more precise, and far more efficient than traditional measuring methods.
+This makes it a perfect fit for modern pattern-making workflows.

-Once the scan is complete, the data is exported as a mesh file (typically in STL or OBJ format), ready for digital processing in the next step of the workflow.
+Once the scan is complete, the data is exported as a mesh file, typically in STL or OBJ format.
+This file is now ready for digital processing in the next step of the workflow.

 Step 2: Cleaning and Preparing the Mesh

-The mesh preparation process typically involves the following actions:
+The mesh preparation process involves several key actions:

-• Remove unwanted geometry such as background elements not part of the final design
+• Remove Unwanted Geometry: Eliminate background elements that are not part of the final design.

-• Fill holes and gaps to create a complete, watertight mesh
+• Fill Holes and Gaps: Create a complete, watertight mesh for better usability.

-• Smooth surfaces to reduce noise while preserving key details
+• Smooth Surfaces: Reduce noise while preserving essential details.

-• Sharpen and straighten edges for cleaner, more defined contours
+• Sharpen and Straighten Edges: Achieve cleaner, more defined contours.

-• Cut and segment the mesh into individual pattern pieces based on the intended design
+• Cut and Segment the Mesh: Divide the mesh into individual pattern pieces based on the intended design.

 Step 3: Importing into ExactFlat

-With the mesh cleaned and prepared, it’s time to bring it into ExactFlat, a specialized CAD plugin (typically for Rhino) designed to convert 3D surfaces into accurate 2D patterns.
+With the mesh cleaned and prepared, it’s time to bring it into ExactFlat.
+This specialized CAD plugin, typically for Rhino, is designed to convert 3D surfaces into accurate 2D patterns.

-ExactFlat analyzes the imported 3D geometry and applies advanced algorithms to generate accurate 2D representations, accounting for material properties and desired fabric tension.
+ExactFlat analyzes the imported 3D geometry.
+It applies advanced algorithms to generate precise 2D representations, accounting for material properties and desired fabric tension.

 Step 4: Refining and Exporting the 2D Patterns

-• Applying grainlines and orientation guides for accurate layout
+• Applying Grainlines and Orientation Guides: Ensure accurate layout during cutting.

-The completed patterns can then be exported in standard formats (DXF, PDF, or CAD formats) for cutting, printing, or digital fabrication.
+The completed patterns can then be exported in standard formats such as DXF, PDF, or CAD formats.
+This makes them ready for cutting, printing, or digital fabrication.

 Cross-Industry Applications